Strength in numbers.

 And, even those courses that do carry over from year to year feature new bells and whistles, whether that’s new hardware or software, or updated lesson plans.

-So with that, here are our new courses for 2019—more Fortnite, more Roblox; augmented reality, data science, and more!
+So with that, here are our new courses for 2019—more Fortnite, more Roblox; augmented reality, data science summer camps, and more!

-- VR Design with Unity and Oculus Go: Ages 13-17, iD Tech Camps
+- Unity Camp with Oculus Go: Ages 13–17, iD Tech Camps

 - Robo Squad: Robotics and Coding with VEX: Ages 10–15, Alexa Café